tentixo/txo-brain-pain/set-up-sw-dev-environment.md

       * Mac: `pbcopy < ~/.ssh/name_default.pub`
       * Win: `clip < ~/.ssh/name_default.pub`
    2. Go to your GitHub account Settings → SSH and GPG keys → click New SSH Key
-   3. Paste the SSH key and click add SSH key
+   3. Paste the SSH key and click add an SSH key
    4. Test SSH connection `ssh -T git@github.com`
       If the SSH key is set up correctly and added to your GitHub account, you will see a message similar to:
       *Hi <your_username>!
 You've successfully authenticated, but GitHub does not provide shell access.*